 Smart traders simply use Renko to predict the outcome of major events like election, budget, monetary policy etc where the noise in the market is highest.

-The day prior to event will clearly reflect where the market will be headed.
-For example, say tomorrow the election is going to come out and you saw last brick to be green, you went long on the day of election.
-Similarly if there is red brick prior to the day of event, you may go short (with an accuracy of about 80%).
+The day prior to an event will clearly reflect where the market will be headed.
+For example, say tomorrow the election is going to come out and you saw last brick to be green, you went long on the day of the election.
+Similarly, if there is red brick prior to the day of the event, you may go short (with an accuracy of about 80%).
 Please note here we are using ATR value to be the brick size rather than giving our predefined absolute value.

 Here’s a list of various events where Renko has informed us in the previous brick about the subsequent movement in the market-